apddequina/assess/README.md

 6.)
 Type "php artisan storage:link" in the terminal on the root folder.
 7.)
 Type "php artisan " in the terminal on the root folder.
 8.)
 Type "php artisan serve" in the terminal on the root folder.
+9.)
+Run server " 127.0.0.1:8000 " in your browser.
 AUTHENTICATION--
-9.)
+10.)
 Register access details.
-10.)
+11.)
 Email apddequina@gmail.com for addition support.

 ##